 The Gondola Ride

-The Sea to Sky Gondola attraction begins with the ride up in the gondola which seats up to 8 people per car, takes about 10 minutes and ascends some 850 metres.
+The Sea to Sky Gondola attraction begins with the ride up in the gondola which seats up to eight people per car.
+The journey takes about 10 minutes to ascend the 850 or so metres.
 The views from the gondola are stunning and whet the appetite for the even more spectacular sights at the top.

 The Sea to Sky Gondola Trails

-Other trails also exist at the top, including the short 400 m Spirit Trail just behind the lodge, and other more serious ones that go further up the mountain or into the back country.
+Other trails also exist at the top, including the short 400-metre Spirit Trail just behind the lodge, plus other more serious ones that go further up the mountain or into the back-country.